Blog

 Johnson County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 14 and first fall frost is October 26.

-Johnson County County sits in USDA Zone 7a.
+Johnson County sits in USDA Zone 7a.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Johnson County County's climate?
+Can Geraniums grow in Johnson County's climate?

 🌱